Investment Objectives

 Market and investment outlook

 With respect to the Emerging Market Bond Fund, the manager will continue to assess the market landscape and capitalize on appealing credit opportunities.
-Consistent with recent actions, the manager will continue to tailor the portfolio to match prevailing yield conditions while increasing the portfolio’s overall duration.
-This, whilst keeping a close eye on the political landscape within Emerging Markets and possible escalation of geopolitical tensions, which to-date have alas endured.
-With rate cut expectations now increasing over the year, optimism remains.
+Consistent with recent actions, the manager will continue to tailor the portfolio to match prevailing yield conditions, thus adjusting the portfolio’s overall duration as deemed prudent.
+This ongoing portfolio management process will be conducted while closely monitoring the political landscape within emerging markets and the potential escalation of geopolitical tensions, which to-date have alas endured.